sanger/limber/docs/pipeline_patterns.md

     help_text: 'Here we are merging the two Lib PCR plates, creating a new library plate.'
 ```

-Note the two pipeline definitions, sharing the same pipeline_group and filters.
-Note the initial relationship steps to get to the branch LTHR-384 RT-Q plate are only defined once.
-As are the steps after the re-merge at the LTHR-384 Lib PCR pool plate.
-Note the purpose configuration defines the use of the MergedPlate creator and limits it's source purposes to the two plates we intend to merge, the Lib PCR 1 and 2 plates.
+Note the purpose configuration defines the use of the {MergedPlate} creator and limits it's source purposes to the two plates we intend to merge, the Lib PCR 1 and 2 plates.

 The end results are single aliquot libraries.